juliorodrigues07/tumour_detection/README.md

     .
     ├── README.md                             <- Project's documentation
-    ├── requirements.txt                      <- File containing all the required dependencies to run the project └── src                                   # Directory containing the web application ├── 1_🏠_Home.py                      <- Main page with the tumour detector └── pages                             # Child pages directory
+    ├── requirements.txt                      <- File containing all the required dependencies to run the project ├── assets                                # Directory containing images used in README.md └── src                                   # Directory containing the web application ├── 1_🏠_Home.py                      <- Main page with the tumour detector └── pages                             # Child pages directory